 Let’s say you have an employee who puts together toys.
 The employee’s work is considered direct labor.
 To create the toys, the employee needs wood, which is considered a direct material.
 And, the employee must use wood glue, which is a manufacturing supply.

-Although indirect costs are not applied to specific cost objects, you can allocate costs to determine how much you are spending on expenses compared to your sales.
-This can help you set prices that will result in a net profit.
+You can allocate indirect costs to determine how much you are spending on expenses compared to your sales.
 To do this, find the overhead rate, or indirect cost ratio.

 Here is the overhead rate formula: